nberrong/BluegrassYouthBallet/README.md

 The two buttons remain above the schedules.
 The user can add additional selections by clicking the Select Levels button.
 Previous selections will remain checked in the Select Levels menu, and the user can change the selections as desired.
 If the user clicks the Clear All Schedules button, all generated schedules are removed from the page and the Select Levels checkbox selections are also cleared.

+BYB's official website can be viewed at (https://www.bluegrassyouthballet.org).

 ## Resources

 The resources I used for this project are as follows: